 Eurhythmics: Purposeful Movement in the Music Classroom

-8:30 a.m. to 3:30 p.m.
+- Times: 8:30 a.m. to 3:30 p.m. daily

-Noncredit Cost: $400
+- Noncredit cost: $400

-Kay Piña is an intermediate music teacher at Laura Ingalls Wilder Intermediate in SCUCISD.
-She completed her Bachelor of Arts in Music at Texas State University in San Marcos, and received her Master of Music from the University of Texas in San Antonio.
+Kay Piña is currently a PhD student at Pennsylvania State University.
+Before moving to State College, Kay taught general music to 5th and 6th graders, and 6th grade choir at Laura Ingalls Wilder Intermediate in Schertz-Cibolo-Universal City ISD, a school district outside of San Antonio.
+She also taught elementary music grades K-6 at David Crockett Elementary, now David Crockett Academy, in San Antonio ISD.
+Kay completed her Bachelor of Arts in Music at Texas State University in San Marcos, and received her Master of Music degree while studying at the University of Texas at San Antonio.
 While at UTSA, Kay completed her Dalcroze Eurhythmics Certification under Drs.
-Marla Butke and David Frego.
-Kay has also completed Levels 1 and 2 in Kodály, and Level 1 Orff.
-Kay is now a Master Teaching Artist for the American Eurhythmics Society.
+David Frego and Marla Butke.
+Since teaching in school districts in the San Antonio area, Kay has completed Levels 1 and 2 in Kodály, and Level 1 Orff.
+Kay was awarded “Master Teacher Artist” for the American Eurhythmics Society.